 I have a hard time wrapping my head around the thought process taken by the scriptwriters of this show.
 They had an almost infinite pool of ideas to work with, from the origin story and reasoning behind the Hell's Gate manifestation, to endless detours they could take using the Contractors and Dolls as parables for sociological issues plaguing current society.
-It seemed that with all the mysterious themes being left in a shroud of ambiguity and the multifaceted approaches to tackling them just on the cusp of being explored, the writers could have taken any route they desired and make a decent sequel.
+It seemed that with all the mysterious themes being left in a shroud of ambiguity and the multifaceted approaches to tackling them just on the cusp of being explored, the writers could have taken any route they desired and could have made a decent sequel.
 Taking a shot in the dark with any one of these ideas could have yielded something worth watching.
 But instead, for reasons beyond comprehension, instead of trying to provide a solid answer to its mysteries or even using it to flesh out its world's lore, they threw that all away.
 And for what you may ask?
 Well lolis, forced comedy, talking squirrels, character resets, and more idiotic plot twists.

 Still wondering why and how the Heaven/Hell Gates appeared?
 Still wondering why they brought on an augmented sky that warped into the new one?
 Still wondering why contractors and dolls became a product of this?
 Still wondering why their lives are correlated with fallen stars?
 Still wondering what the motivation of the syndicate was?
 Still trying to decipher this show's bullshit?...
 Well, join the club.
 In this follow-up season, the writers said "fuck it", opting out for a cheap sequel that felt terribly dated when compared to the first installment.
 It's a husk of the show's former self.
 The story, despite being more focused, was still very uneventful.
 All it does is drag us along to a shoehorned in finale that does nothing but leaves a dozen more questions that will inevitably be left unanswered.
 This is studio Bones after all.
 A studio that's become infamous for thrusting their concepts up their own asses.